 Move the second: but some no longer shine

-At the northwestern edge of the desert, the springflower city of Niyaz has dipped the edges of her robes into the sea and girdled her waist with gates of pink-striated ivory.
+At the northwestern edge of the desert, the springflower city of Iyar has dipped the edges of her robes into the sea and girdled her waist with gates of pink-striated ivory.
 And in the desert’s very heart, her rival, the city of Che Mazri, stood dusted in clay’s shadow and clothed in memory of Bird’s star-giving dance.
 Adorned in stories told by painted tiles, she lounged about carefree, inhaling the bitterness of burned liongrass brought to her braziers by the desert winds.
 The riches to be found in Che Mazri could be counted thus: sweet water in the wells and the learning in her university; the festival of the sandbird season; the star within her heart, and the wisdom of her royal keeper.

-It was at that time that Laaguti Birdwing arose in Niyaz.
+It was at that time that Laaguti Birdwing arose in Iyar.
 With friends and lovers she had plotted revolution but had been treacherously betrayed, imprisoned, then sprung free—and, with friends, had finally sought to escape the city of her birth.

 The desert being closed, the rebels set their sights upon the undulating wave.

 On stilts of horn and bone I leaped over the dark-enraptured desert.
 My shadow, cut out by the scissors of the stars into shapes delicate and frivolous, flew before me like a flock of sandbirds toward a far horizon.